kenhuangus/ANS/README.md

   "note": "arXiv:2505.10609 [cs.CR]"
 }
 ```
-*(Note: The "DOI" and "issued" fields are placeholders and would be updated if the paper is formally published in a journal with a DOI.
-The arXiv submission date is estimated based on the ID for this example.)*
+*(Note: The "issued" field is an estimate based on the arXiv ID for this example and would be updated if the paper is formally published elsewhere.
+The arXiv submission date is typically reflected in the ID itself.)*

 ## Disclaimer